 A Soldier’s Story

-According to tradition, a fourth century soldier of the Roman cavalry came upon a shivering beggar during a campaign in Gaul.
+According to tradition, a fourth-century soldier of the Roman cavalry came upon a shivering beggar during a campaign in Gaul.
 Feeling compassion for the ill-clad man, the soldier took his sword and cut his cloak in two pieces.
 He then wrapped the beggar in one of the pieces.
 That night he had a dream in which he saw Jesus Christ—wrapped in the cloak.
 The soldier was Saint Martin of Tours.
-What he had done for one of society’s castaways was in reality done for the most significant person in the universe.
+What he had done for one of society’s castaways was, in reality, done for the most significant person in the universe.

 A Chaplain’s Story

 A subordinate chaplain once told me, with a deep sense of dejection, that his assignments officer “dropped a bomb” on him.
-The assignments officer told him “We only gave you this job because you’re a dud and we figured you couldn’t do any damage there.”
+The assignments officer told him, “We only gave you this job because you’re a dud, and we figured you couldn’t do any damage there.”
 I wish I had known then what I know now.
 I would have told him that in these “unwanted tasks”—fit only for the duds—we actually render service to the King of Kings Himself.

 Dear Father in heaven, please fix my focus upon Jesus Your Son.
 Please help me to do everything I do—no matter how insignificant or undesirable others may consider it—entirely for Him.
-Please do not let me lose sight, O Lord, of the awesome significance of my work.
+Please do not let me lose sight, O Lord, of the remarkable significance of my work.
 Amen.

 Information from: https://www.army.mil/article/106813/july_marks_40th_anniversary_of_all_volunteer_army